spinach/FantasyPremierLeague.py/README.md

 4. Decide what GameWeek you want to analyse, let's say it's 2, and then check what type of league it is (whether h2h or classic)
 5. Run the following command at the root of your project by inserting your specific league entry Id and Gameweek Number: `python3 playersPickedInLeague.py --league 336217 --gameweek 2 --type classic` or `python3 playersPickedInLeague.py -l 336217 -g 2 -t classic`.
 For h2h leagues, replace `classic` with `h2h`.

-Voila, you should be able to see 2 csv files created at the root of your project
+Voila, you should be able to see 2 csv files created at the output folder of your project

+Also if you want to run in deubg mode now add argument `-d True` or `--debug True` in above command line

 ### How to Contribute

 This is just an example of what you can do with the fpl apis.
 I'm sure there are lots of cool ideas, so feel free to suggest by submitting an issue, or even write it yourself and send me a PR :)

 ### TODO